gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 > While *string* values are simple to parse through the *LuisResult.TryFindEntity(...)* method, grabbing the converted values for Dates and Integers requires a little more work.
 Therefore, I've added a custom *LuisExtensions* class to help make this a bit easier.
 I encourage you to take a look at what's involved!

-In the example above, if we find a *RestaurantReservation.Address* entity, we add the value to our *PrivateConverationState* through *IDialogContext*.
+In the example above, if we find a *RestaurantReservation.Address* entity, we add the value to our *PrivateConversationState* through *IDialogContext*.
 While all are simple key / value pairs, there are 3 types of state that you can store:

-* User State - State tied to the user outside of any specific conversation (NOT cleared when conversation ends)
+* User State - State tied to the user outside of any specific conversation (NOT cleared when a conversation ends)
 * Conversation State - State tied to a conversation (which could include group conversations)
 * Private Conversation State - State tied to the current user within a given conversation